Armenian illuminated manuscripts: Cilician miniatures after Toros Roslin

 Another Gospel entered the history of the Armenian books under the name of the Gospel of the Eight Painters (Ms. 7651).
 It is one of the most famous Cilician art monuments preserved in the Matenadaran, due to the character of its illustrations.
 No full-page thumbnail, but horizontal stripes; a rarity in Armenian illuminated manuscripts, which denotes a Byzantine influence.
 Cilician scribe Aevtis probably copied it in Sis at the end of the 13th century.
-In a 1320 colophon, the bishop of Sevastus, Stepanus, second owner of the manuscript which he had received as a gift from King Oshin, recounts the history of this Gospel: "I, the unworthy Stepanus, bishop of Sevastus, pastor and lost sheep, mediocre author (of this inscription), went to Cilicia, blessed country of God, to worship the relics of St. Gregory and received there a welcome full of esteem and respect from Patriarch Constantine and King Oshin.
+In a 1320 colophon, the bishop of Sevastus, Stepanus, the second owner of the manuscript which he had received as a gift from King Oshin, recounts the history of this Gospel: "I, the unworthy Stepanus, bishop of Sevastus, pastor and lost sheep, mediocre author (of this inscription), went to Cilicia, blessed country of God, to worship the relics of St. Gregory and received there a welcome full of esteem and respect from Patriarch Constantine and King Oshin.
 And the pious king Oshin wanted to give me a gift, unworthy of me, and, despising temporal property, I desired to possess a gospel.
 On the king's order, I entered the reserve of the Palace where the holy books were gathered, and I liked it among all, because it was of a beautiful quick writing and decorated with polychrome images, but it was unfinished: one part was finished, another part was only drawn and many spaces remained untouched.
 I took the manuscript with great joy, went in search of a skilled artist and found Sarkis, said Pitsak, a virtuous priest who was very competent in painting.
 And I gave him 1,300 drachmas, the fruit of my honest work, and he accepted.
 With extreme care, he achieved and completed the missing illustrations and their gilding, to my delight.
 All was completed in the year 769 (1320 of the Armenian calendar), in bitter, difficult and terrible times, which I consider unnecessary to speak of...”.
 Pitsak remained a very skillful painter.
 He enjoyed great prestige among the miniaturists of the Vaspurakan school of the fifteenth and sixteenth centuries.
 He imposed it by the ornamental richness of his painting, more familiar and more accessible, it is true, to the artists of the people than by the research and finesse of the miniatures of the 13th century.
 This painter, rather cold, does not take into account all the novelties introduced in the illumination by Roslin and his successors.
 For the iconography analyst Irina Drampian: "his miniatures have no architectural elements or landscapes.
 The silhouettes are arranged on a gold background dotted with ornamental motifs.
 The characters are not really treated in flat figuration, but the painter has no concern to render the volume of the human body, nor to give the silhouettes natural poses.
 Movements are conventional and not very expressive, while the modeling of faces is obtained by a wide use of graphic lines more than by the play of color.
 The contours have lost all expressiveness and all stylistic character, while the shapes have become heavier.
 The shades of mauve, lilac and soft green have completely disappeared from the color range to make way for colors without shades.
 Bright red is associated with blue and gray brown, and gold is widely used".